OpenEvalProject/evals/manuscripts/elife-84415/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/05rrcem69 Department of Molecular and Cellular Biology, University of California, Davis Davis United States
+1. Department of Molecular and Cellular Biology, University of California, Davis Davis United States ([ROR:05rrcem69](https://ror.org/05rrcem69))
-2. https://ror.org/00hj8s172 Department of Physiology and Cellular Biophysics, Columbia University Irving Medical Center New York United States
+2. Department of Physiology and Cellular Biophysics, Columbia University Irving Medical Center New York United States ([ROR:00hj8s172](https://ror.org/00hj8s172))
-3. https://ror.org/00hj8s172 The Robert N. Butler Columbia Aging Center, Columbia University Irving Medical Center New York United States
+3. The Robert N. Butler Columbia Aging Center, Columbia University Irving Medical Center New York United States ([ROR:00hj8s172](https://ror.org/00hj8s172))

 † Corresponding author

 ## Abstract

 Respiratory complex I is a proton-pumping oxidoreductase key to bioenergetic metabolism.
 Biochemical studies have found a divide in the behavior of complex I in metazoans that aligns with the evolutionary split between Protostomia and Deuterostomia.
 Complex I from Deuterostomia including mammals can adopt a biochemically defined off-pathway ‘deactive’ state, whereas complex I from Protostomia cannot.
 The presence of off-pathway states complicates the interpretation of structural results and has led to considerable mechanistic debate.
-Here, we report the structure of mitochondrial complex I from the thoracic muscles of the model protostome Drosophila melanogaster .
-We show that although D. melanogaster complex I ( Dm -CI) does not have a NEM-sensitive deactive state, it does show slow activation kinetics indicative of an off-pathway resting state.
-The resting-state structure of Dm -CI from the thoracic muscle reveals multiple conformations.
+Here, we report the structure of mitochondrial complex I from the thoracic muscles of the model protostome Drosophila melanogaster.
+We show that although D. melanogaster complex I (Dm-CI) does not have a NEM-sensitive deactive state, it does show slow activation kinetics indicative of an off-pathway resting state.
+The resting-state structure of Dm-CI from the thoracic muscle reveals multiple conformations.
 We identify a helix-locked state in which an N-terminal α-helix on the NDUFS4 subunit wedges between the peripheral and membrane arms.
-Comparison of the Dm -CI structure and conformational states to those observed in bacteria, yeast, and mammals provides insight into the roles of subunits across organisms, explains why the Dm -CI off-pathway resting state is NEM insensitive, and raises questions regarding current mechanistic models of complex I turnover.
+Comparison of the Dm-CI structure and conformational states to those observed in bacteria, yeast, and mammals provides insight into the roles of subunits across organisms, explains why the Dm-CI off-pathway resting state is NEM insensitive, and raises questions regarding current mechanistic models of complex I turnover.

 ## Introduction